Beyond stage and screen

 ‘I’m confident with things that divide opinion; I welcome them if anything.’

-When he’s not lighting up Broadway or attracting critical acclaim for his roles in Ratched, The Big Short and Ryan Murphy’s American Horror Story franchise, actor Finn Wittrock can be found using his fame and social-media influence to promote organisations that are tackling the climate crisis.
+When he’s not lighting up Broadway or attracting critical acclaim for his roles in Ratched, The Big Short and Ryan Murphy’s American Horror Story franchise, actor Finn Wittrock can be found using his fame and social-media influence to promote organizations that are tackling the climate crisis.

 ‘You only have to do a little bit of research to see what an insane emergency we are in’, he tells us, as he explains his sense of relief that it’s finally at the top of the international agenda.
 ‘It just became so frustrating that it was not being talked about enough.’